Kaqchikel language: After conquest

-In 1523, the Spaniards left Mexico and headed towards Guatemala.
-This crusade was led by Pedro de Alvarado.
+In 1523, Spanish conquistador Pedro de Alvarado left Mexico and headed towards Guatemala with a Spanish and Tlaxcaltec army.
 His first victory was over the Kʼiche, which led him towards the Kaqchikel capital.
-The Kaqchikel joined forces with de Alvarado, to take over the Tzʼutujiles.
-Instead, their hopes to become stronger were defeated when de Alvarado turned against them and destroyed their capital, which was a part of the Spanish mass extermination plans of the indigenous.
-This plan decreased the number of Kaqchikel speakers, as they were required to then speak Spanish.
+The Kaqchikel from state of Iximche joined forces with de Alvarado, to take over the Tzʼutujiles.
+However, disagreements between Alvarado and the Kaqchikel led to war between them in August 1524, with Tzʼutujiles now aligned with the Spanish under chieftain Pedro Ajtziquinhay.
+The war lasted a decade before Spanish victory over Kaqchikel leader Kaji' Imox in 1540.

-In the 1920s, William Cameron Townsend devised the first alphabet for Kaqchikel while working as a missionary in Guatemala.
+José Chicol worked with the missionary William Cameron Townsend on a Kaqchikel translation of the New Testament, published in 1931.
+Chicol's revision of it was published in 1954.

 Present

 Today, the Mayan language of Kaqchikel is being revitalized and several Mayans are using education as a way to restore their language and culture.
 In 1986 the Academy of the Mayan Languages of Guatemala (ALMG) standardized an alphabet for the Mayan languages, which started a new movement for linguistic conversation.